abhinavsingh/proxy.py/README.md

                         Default: None.
 Server certificate to enable end-to-end TLS encryption with clients.
 If used, must also pass --key-file.
+  --chrome-remote-debugging-host CHROME_REMOTE_DEBUGGING_HOST
+                        Default: 127.0.0.1.
+Only applicable if devtools
+                        integration is enabled.
+See --enable-devtools.
+  --chrome-remote-debugging-port CHROME_REMOTE_DEBUGGING_PORT
+                        Default: 9222.
+Only applicable if devtools integration is enabled.
+See --enable-devtools.
   --client-recvbuf-size CLIENT_RECVBUF_SIZE
                         Default: 1 MB.
 Maximum amount of data received from the client in a single recv() operation.
 Bump this